Skip to main contentSkip to Table of Contents

 Office of the Executive Director

-In addition, the Rehabilitation Act of 1973 tasks the Executive Director with directing the Access Board’s ABA compliance and enforcement program, including, when needed, the issuance of formal citations (which initiate formal administrative proceedings when ABA complaints cannot be resolved voluntarily) and filing of civil actions to enforce final orders.
-OED also directs the agency’s public affairs program, including managing its external communications, handling media relations, directing outreach activities and serving as point of contact for legislative affairs.
+In addition, the Rehabilitation Act of 1973 tasks the Executive Director with directing the Access Board’s ABA compliance and enforcement program, including, when needed, the issuance of formal citations, which initiate formal administrative proceedings when ABA complaints cannot be resolved voluntarily, and filing of civil actions to enforce final orders.
+OED also directs the agency’s Public Affairs Program, including managing its external communications, handling media relations, directing outreach activities, and serving as point of contact for legislative affairs.

 Office of Technical and Information Services